There are many reasons why a lot of women are not open to trying anal sex.

 Some Ancient texts claim that anal penetration can disturb the balance of vital forces in the body, weaken the sphincter muscles producing loss of energy.

-From my own experiences I believe when a person is in an aroused or blissful state of mind, what may ordinarily appear repulsive can become pleasurable during such a state.
+From my own experiences I believe when a person is in an aroused state, what may ordinarily appear repulsive can become pleasurable during such a state.